A Brief History of Tyre

 The Montezuma National Wildlife Refuge was created in 1938 by the Bureau of Biological Survey, later known as the U.S Fish and Wildlife Service, with the purchase of over 6,ooo acres of the former Montezuma Marsh for the purpose of providing a refuge and breeding ground for migratory birds and other wildlife.
 MNWR offers observation towers and an auto loop to observe birds and other wildlife in their natural settings while not disturbing the wildlife.
 The Esker Brook Trail is a walking trail for people to observe wildlife.
 A concern of the residents of Tyre that as the Refuge takes more land, there is less of a tax base for the Town.
 While there is a program from the Federal Government to help lessen the burden for taxpayers, the program has proved inadequate.

 There are five recorded cemeteries in Tyre and one burial ground on private property.
 There were other private burial plots but some were lost in the building of the NYS Thruway.
 Many names of the early settlers and their families can be found in these cemeteries.
-Records of the five cemeteries (Big Crusoe Island, Goodwin, Traver, Tyre, and Tyre Reformed Church) can be found under XXXX.
+Records of the five cemeteries (Big Crusoe Island, Goodwin, Traver, Tyre, and Tyre Reformed Church) are available upon request.

 The first church in Tyre was the Baptist Church in 1807.
 It was on the southeast corner of 318/414 but has since been razed.
 The Methodist Episcopal church was legally organized in 1833 and is still an active church in the hamlet of Tyre City.
 The Dutch Reformed Church proposed a union with the small Tyre Presbyterian Church and this was organized in 1835.
 It also has an active membership today.
 In 1831 there was a church on Gravel Rd. by the Nearpass Cemetery, which was called the Campbellite Church, but the members left the community and abandoned the building.
 The Tyre Cornet Band secured this by Squatter’s Rights in 1860 and it has since that time been called the Tyre Band Hall.